-If you are interested in tours and workshops, check the official site.
-We participated several times in the Paprika Festival and it was lovely.
+If you are interested in tours and workshops, check out the official site.
+We participated several times in the Paprika Festival, and it was lovely.

 Moreover, we joined short tours several times.
 Usually, they take you out into the nearby fields and tell you about different spices and their usage and healing capabilities.
 Excellent and free half-hour tours.
-Here is Lavender that I shot during one of the journeys.
+Here is the Lavender that I shot during one of the journeys.

 And this is a Mandarin orange tree in front of the store.

 If you love honey, then I can recommend a nearby place.
 In Alonei Aba, you can find a small store called Abramovich Honey.
-They sell several different types of honey, and after visiting Derech Hatavlinim, we usually make a stop there.
+They sell several different types of honey, and after visiting Derech Hatavlinim, we usually stop there.

-To reach Abramovich Honey, you enter Alonei Aba and drive straight up to Waldheim Protestant Church.
+To reach Abramovich Honey, you enter Alonei Aba and drive straight to Waldheim Protestant Church.
 At the church, you turn left and continue with the road till you reach the store.
 I also marked it on the map at the beginning of this post.

 If you love spices, herbs, or teas, then Derech Hatavlinim is your place.
 They have a wide variety of products with suggested recipes.

 Moreover, check if there are workshops or festivals soon.
 And I would recommend combining this visit with nearby attractions in Bethlehem Of Galilee.

 Have you ever been to Derech Hatavlinim?
 Tell us in the comments below.

 That’s all for today, and I’ll see you in future travels!